Diversity and Diverse Relationships

 Minority Stress Theory

 Minority stress refers to the stress that stigmatized groups experience due to interpersonal, systemic, and historical prejudice and discrimination.
 Stress processes (i.e., expectations of rejection, hiding, concealing, internalized homophobia, problematic coping processes, etc.) are affected by stressors like prejudice, sexual stigma, poor social support and socioeconomic status.
 Stigmatized groups are pressured to adapt, and incur stress that affects physical and mental health outcomes.
 These stressors are unique, chronic and socially based.
-I strive to identify and promote your strengths and resilience in all of your contexts.
+Together we can assess current coping strategies, define new ones, and affirm an authentic positive self-identity.
+In therapy, I strive to identify and promote your strength and resilience - both of which may be difficult to see, but have always been a part of this journey.